-The Use of Machine Learning and Artificial Intelligence in Conversion Optimization
+The Use of Machine Learning and Artificial Intelligence in Conversion Rate Optimization

 Can we use Artificial Intelligence (AI) to improve the user experience on a website and thus impact the site’s conversion rate?

 It seems that many products try to mention that they use AI as a unique feature that makes them different from other competitors.

 However, many AI methods are always confounded with machine learning methods.

 In his famous book Machine Learning, Tom Mitchell defined ML as “the study of computer algorithms that improve automatically through experience.”

 The phrase “improve automatically through experience” is a crucial point since that is what we call “learning.”
 Obviously, “machine” refers to “computer algorithms.”

 Who is learning then?
 We or the algorithm?